robertocolabene/BBModules/QSG/complexoscillator/readme.md

 <b>it's just a blend</b><br><br>
 ![alt text](img/theta.gif)<br><br>
 <b>the ŧ| parameter allow you to change the starting phase of the special waves, it means that if you're using one of them as carrier moving the ŧ| will move also the stages.<br>
-Remember that if the carrier it's a sine there are just 4 stages but if it's a special waves those 4 stages can be repated more then a once in the same period.</b><br><br>
+Remember that if the carrier it's a sine there are just 4 stages but if it's a special wave those 4 stages can be repeated more than once in the same period.</b><br><br>
 ![alt text](../../img/comenu.png)<br><br>
 <b>At this point you should have clear ideas also on how modulation works.</b>